Byron Anthony

-Byron Joseph Anthony (born 20 September 1984) is a Welsh former professional footballer who is academy manager at Bristol Rovers.
+Byron Joseph Anthony (born 20 September 1984) is a Welsh former professional footballer who is a first-team coach at Bristol Rovers.

 Born in Newport, he began his career with Cardiff City, progressing through the club's youth system after signing in 2000.
 He made his professional debut for the club at the age of 20 in 2004 but only made one further senior appearance before being released following a brief loan spell with Forest Green Rovers.
 He joined Bristol Rovers, helping the club win promotion to League One after winning the 2007 Football League Two play-off final.
 He remained in the first team for several years, making over 150 appearances in all competitions for the club before joining Hereford United in 2012 after an initial loan spell.

 However, he was released by Hereford after making just two league appearances following his permanent transfer.
 He instead joined his hometown club Newport County in November 2012 but suffered a serious double break in his ankle during a match in August 2013.
 Although he made a brief return to playing, the injury would eventually result in his retirement from playing after struggling to regain fitness.
 Following his retirement, he was appointed as a youth coach at Newport and was eventually promoted to academy manager after a spell as the interim academy manager.